-Uttarakhand is the doorway to the unknown in North India.
-Every corner that you explore, every attraction that you take over, a beautiful feeling follows along.
-Talking of one such breathtaking place that spends its days waiting for that perfect time to bloom is the Valley of Flowers.
-Spreading its charm over an expanse of 87 km, it is a high-altitude Himalayan valley which is tucked in the Chamoli district of Uttarakhand.
+Uttarakhand is the doorway to the matchless beauty in North India.
+Every corner you explore, every attraction you take over, a beautiful feeling will follow you.
+Talking about one such breathtaking place that spends its days waiting for that perfect time to bloom is the Valley of Flowers.
+Spreading its charm over an expanse of 87 km, it is a high-altitude Himalayan valley that is tucked in the Chamoli district of Uttarakhand.
 It also holds a mention in the Hindu Mythology, according to which when Hanuman was called upon to fetch the Sanjeevani Buti (an herb), he came upon here.

-By the year 1982, this tourist attraction was declared a national park.
+'By the year 1982, this tourist attraction was declared a national park.
 In 2004, Valley of Flowers National Park was honored as a UNESCO World Heritage Site.
-The very next year, the region was expanded to include Valley of Flowers National Park along with a larger buffer zone.
+The following year, the region was expanded to include Valley of Flowers National Park and a larger buffer zone.
 It was then given the name Nanda Devi and Valley of Flowers National Parks.

-Further, the soothing aura of the Himalayan flowers in this national park is what pulls a number of mountaineers, botanists all round year.
-The valley remains covered in snow half the year and opens up on the 1st of June and closes on 4th October every as the winters set in and it is the time of fresh snowfall.
+The soothing aura of the Himalayan flowers in this national park pulls many mountaineers and botanists all year round.
+The valley remains covered in snow half the year and opens up on the 1st of June and closes on the 4th of October every as the winters set in and it is the time of fresh snowfall.

-Best time to visit Valley of Flowers
+Best Time to Visit Valley of Flowers

 Valley of Flower Opening Timing